fermitools/metacat/docs/ui.rst

 General CLI command syntax
 --------------------------

-General command looks like this:
+In general, the command looks like this:

     .. code-block:: shell